Healthdirect Free Australian health advice you can count on.

 Anaphylactic shock

-Symptoms of anaphylactic shock include:
+Symptoms of anaphylactic shock are:

 • difficult or noisy breathing